softwarejc/documentdb-backups-csharp/README.md

 # Azure DocumentDB and C# (6.0)

-This is a repository with sample code and helpers to use Microsoft Azure DocumentDb from C#.
+Azure DocumentDB, or shortly DocumentDB, is a NoSQL document database service offered by Microsoft.
+This is a repository with sample code and helpers to it with .NET C# 6.0.

 The code contains a very simple console application to make request to Azure DocumentDB.